aaliddell/s2cell/README.rst

 <https://github.com/google/s2geometry/tree/master/src/python>`__ in the s2geometry repository or the
 pure-Python `s2sphere <https://pypi.org/project/s2sphere/>`__ implementation.

-Issues and PRs are very welcome to improve the descriptions or correct any misunderstandings of the S2 cell system.
+Issues and PRs are very welcome to improve the implementation, descriptions or to correct any misunderstandings of the S2 cell system.
 Please note that this library strives to be an easy to read reference rather than aiming for peak performance (it is in Python after all), so PRs which reduce readability of the implementation (such as for Python specific speed optimisations) are generally discouraged.
 However, if you have optimisations that are applicable to S2 implementations across many langauges and can be described easily, please do consider making a PR.

 Installation